MarkShawn2020/my-documents/docs/@arpara/android-framework/general/AndroidFramework/01-aosp-pull/index.md

 So:

-1. the internet connection, especialy vpn setup is necessary!
+1. the internet connection, especially vpn setup is necessary!
 2. the terminal time is recommended to set for time review.

 #### Step 6. build (make)